bambora-na/dev.na.bambora.com/source/docs/references/MethodURL/index.md

 Create/setup the required HTML elements (Iframe, form, and hidden input) needed to submit the Method URL within the merchant’s browser.
 The JS library provides a method to create all the required HTML elements using the below method.

-*methodURL.CreateElements(parentId,callback)* - parentid is the id of the div element created in step 1. callback function to receive a callback once the operation completes.
+*methodURL.CreateElements(parentId,callback)* - parentid is the id of the div element created in step 2 i.e. methodURLBox). callback function to receive a callback once the operation completes.

 ### Step 4: Execute Method URL

-Once the JavaScript library is referenced or loaded in the web page and the Method URL object is initialized in step 2, the web page is ready to invoke the Method URL process.
+Once the JavaScript library is referenced or loaded in the web page on step 1 and the Method URL object is initialized with HTML elements in step 2 and 3, the web page is ready to invoke the Method URL process.
 The Method URL process can be executed once the credit card information is available or made available by the cardholder on the merchant’s hosted checkout.
 Ideally the event that will invoke the Method URL process would be an onChange event of the Card number text field on the checkout page.

 The command to invoke the Method URL process is as below and expects a input parameter of the actual Card Number or PAN Number of the card holder.